dektronics/printalyzer-densitometer/models/enclosure.md

 * Upper Enclosure
   * `dens-main-housing.stl` - Main housing for the circuit board and major components
   * `dens-main-cover.stl` - Top cover for the main housing
+  * `dens-main-cover-dev.stl` - Alternative top cover with a clearance hole for a debug connector
   * `diffuser-spacer.stl` - Spacer that sits between the diffuser material and the UV/IR filter
   * `filter-ring.stl` - Ring that sits between the UV/IR filter and the main circuit board
   * `sensor-board-cover.stl` - Internal cover for the backside of the circuit board above the sensor elements
+  * `button-cap.stl` - Custom button cap, as an alternative to the stock choices.
 * Lower Enclosure
   * `dens-base.stl` - Base housing that contains the transmission LED components
   * `dens-base-cover.stl` - Bottom cover for the base housing